-Tetra Tech (2011) designed the southern perimeter berm that provides run-off control and directs flow east to west along the toe of the southern landfill side-slope and eventually drains into the detention basin located on the western most side of the Ash Landfill area.
+Tetra Tech (2011) designed the southern perimeter berm that provides run-off control and directs flow east to west along the toe of the southern landfill side-slope and eventually drains into the retention structure located on the western most side of the Ash Landfill area.
 The side-slopes of the completed Ash Landfill are constructed with slopes of 1.45 Horizontal: 1 Vertical (1.45:1) and benches every 5 to 10 vertical feet.
 Stormwater falling directly on the Ash Landfill is contained within the fill footprint.
 Stormwater falling on the lower side slopes of the fill sheet flow to perimeter drainage channels located to the north and south which direct the stormwater run-off to the existing dam for evaporation and infiltration.
-According to Tetra Tech (2011), the active fill area encompasses approximately 0.6 square miles and the average slope of the area is 4.26 percent sloping westerly.
+According to Tetra Tech (2011), the watershed area for Retention Structure No. 3 (encompassing Phase 5 of Ash Capacity) is approximately 0.6 square miles and the average slope of the area is 3.79 percent sloping westerly.
 Stormwater falling directly on the active fill areas are contained on the fill with the exception of the lower side slopes.
-The western area of the existing fill sheet flows and discharges in the dam at an average drainage rate of 532 cubic feet per second (cfs).
-Tetra Tech (2011) confirms that the minimum storage capacity needed for the area is approximately 45 ac-ft.
-The dam is approximately 6-feet in overall height and measures 1,160 ft. in length and was constructed using fly ash and sandy clay to provide a retention storage capacity of 48 ac-ft.
-In addition, TEP constructed an emergency spillway measuring 2 ft. deep by 110 ft. long on top section of the dam to handle the 100-year, 24-hour storm event in order to control over topping.
+The western area of the existing fill sheet flows and expected peak discharge of 532 cubic feet per second (cfs).
+Tetra Tech (2011) confirms that the minimum storage capacity needed for the area is approximately 45.7 ac-ft.
+The Retention Structure No. 3 embankment is designed to be approximately 6-feet in overall height and measures 1,150 ft. in length and constructed using fly ash and sandy clay to provide a retention storage capacity of 48 ac-ft.
+In addition, the design of the emergency spillway measuring 2 ft. deep by 110 ft. long on the top section of the embankment would handle the 100-year, 24-hour storm event in order to control over topping.
 The spillway maintains a minimum 2-foot freeboard during the 100-year, 24-hour storm event.
 The spillway is capable of discharging stormwater at 798.0 cfs.

-The northern perimeter berm directs run-off from the northern landfill side-slope and eventually drains into the detention basin located on the western most side of the Ash Landfill area.
-Also the run-off from the active area of the Ash Landfill sheet flows into the same detention basin located on the western most side of the Ash Landfill area.
+The northern perimeter berm directs run-off from the northern landfill side-slope and eventually drains into the retention structure located on the western most side of the Ash Landfill area.
+Also the run-off from the active area of the Ash Landfill sheet flows into the same retention structure located on the western most side of the Ash Landfill area.

-Based on Tetra Tech's (2011) as-built drawings and drainage calculations, the detention basin was designed and constructed to handle the run-off from the active portion of the Ash Landfill area.
-Stormwater sheet flowing from the east is collected in the detention basin dam.
-Stormwater in the dam either infiltrates or evaporates.
-The detention basin dam was designed and constructed to prevent overflow of the run-off from the detention basin.
+Based on Tetra Tech's (2011) as-built drawings and drainage calculations, the Retention Structure No. 3 was designed and constructed to handle the run-off from the active portion of the Ash Landfill area.
+Stormwater sheet flowing from the east is collected in the retention structure.
+Stormwater in the retention structure either infiltrates or evaporates.
+The retention structure embankment was designed and constructed to prevent overflow of the run-off from the retention structure.
 As the CCR rule requires run-off control for a 25-year, 24-hour event only, the existing run-off control system, pursuant to §257.81(b), satisfies the requirement of the CCR rule.
-Furthermore, the containment capacity of the drainage at the detention basin prevents over flow of the run-off from the active portion of the Ash Landfill in compliance with the surface water requirements stipulated in §257.3-3.
+Furthermore, the containment capacity of the drainage at the retention structure prevents over flow of the run-off from the active portion of the Ash Landfill in compliance with the surface water requirements stipulated in §257.3-3.